 An Intro to Reverse 1031 Exchanges

-In this article, we will cover in detail the mechanics of the reverse 1031 exchange process and then we will highlight some of the advantages conferred on investors by this type of transaction.
-As you’ll see, although these transactions are typically much more expensive than traditional forward exchanges, they may be preferable in certain cases depending on facts and circumstances.
+In this article, we will cover in detail the mechanics of the reverse 1031 exchange process.
+We will then we will highlight some of the advantages conferred on investors by this type of transaction.
+These transactions are typically much more expensive than traditional forward exchanges.
+Nonetheless, they may be preferable in certain cases depending on facts and circumstances.

 Reverse 1031 Exchange Mechanics